 Many marine organisms have seasonal reproductive patterns that can significantly alter the number of individuals present at different times of the year (JNCC, 2004a).
 Larval settlement and recruitment of juveniles to the population can result in a massive increase in the population size at certain times of the year.
 The presence and number of juveniles should be enumerated separately to the adults in all samples.

-Table 4.
-Recommended times of year for survey of subtidal sediments based onWater Framework Directive and Common Standards Monitoring guidance
+Table 3.
+Recommended times of year for survey of subtidal sediments based onWater Framework Directive and Common Standards Monitoring guidance.
+Greencolour denotes recommended timeframes and blue colour denotes possible window

-Guidance Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec
+Guidance Jan Feb Mar Apr Мау Jun Jul Aug Sep Oct Nov Dec Water Framework Directive Green Green Green Green Green Common Standards Monitoring Green Green Green Green Blue Blue Blue

-Water

-Framework

-Directive

-Common

-Standards

-Monitoring

-Recommended timeframes Possi ble wind ow